johno/johnotander.github.io/_posts/2014-06-04-an-introduction-to-the-swift-programming-language.md

 The second line, where `myConstant` is reassigned, is where the error is raised.
 Since the keyword `let` was used, the variable can no longer be reassigned.
 However, using `var` will create a mutable variable, and all will be fine:

 ```
-var myVariable = "This is an mutable string"
+var myVariable = "This is a mutable string"
 myVariable = "Can do this"
 ```